Bylka93/emoter/README.md

 These works were developed for my undergraduate thesis project at Parsons School of Design in 2017.

 Are you using Emote in a project or app?
-I'd love to know about it, email me at johnnyddunn@gmail.com.
+Or do you hate it and think it sucks?
+I'd love to know more, email me at johnnyddunn@gmail.com.

 ## Screenshots